How to calm your pet in a storm

 Make sure they have comfortable bedding in their safe space, as well as their favourite toys.
 Also, putting an item of your clothing in there can often help, so they’re surrounded by familiar scents.

-It’s useful to note that some cats feel safer higher up.
-If you can, try to arrange their ‘safe space’ on top of their cat tree, or maybe on a secure shelf.
+Some cats feel safer higher up.
+If you can, try to arrange their ‘safe space’ on top of their cat tree or on a secure bookshelf.

 2. Keep your pets indoors

-Both dogs and cats have very attuned hearing or smell, which means they can often sense changes in the weather before their owners do.
+Dogs and cats have very sensitive hearing and smell, which means they can often sense changes in the weather before their owners do.

-Keep your eye on the weather forecast during storm seasons and keep your pets indoors when the storm hits.
+Keep an eye on the weather forecast during storm seasons and keep your pets indoors when the storm hits.

 Also, close your curtains or blinds so they won’t be startled by flashes of light if there’s lightning.